NYU-RTS/rts-docs/docs/hpc/08_ml_ai_hpc/02_pytorch_intro.md

 ## Step 1: Activate the Environment

-For simplicity we will use a pre-installed Conda environmnet.
+For simplicity we will use a pre-installed Conda environment.
 Run these commands to activate the environment:

 ```bash
 $ ssh <YourNetID>@adroit.princeton.edu